harshshah2599/AvocadoAI/README.md

 ## Code Structure

+!Disclaimer: The project structure can be significantly improved.
+It was overlooked due to time constraints.

 The project includes the following main components:

 - `analysis.py`: Script for analyzing content using the generative AI model and saving the results.